saloot/NeuralNetworkTomography/Network Tomography Toolbox/README.md

 ### Options List
 The codes accept a few command line options to identify the specifications of the network and the properties of the neural data.
 These options are listed below.
-Note that if an option is not specificed, the *default values* will be used (as specified in the file `Codes/CommonFunctionsdefault_values.py`.
+Note that if an option is not specificed, the *default values* will be used (as specified in the file `Codes/CommonFunctions/default_values.py`.

-##### General options to specify the network
+#### Options for the inference algorithm
 * `-T xxx`: To specify the number of rcorded samples or, equivalently, the duration of the recorded data (in milisecons), with `xxx` being an *integer*.
 * `-A xxx`: To compelte path to the file that contains the recordings, with `xxx` being a *string*.
-* `-N xxx`: To specify the number of observed neurons in the recorded data, with `xxx` being an *integer*.
 * `-M xxx`: To specify the inference algorithm, with `xxx` being an *integer*.
 The acceptable values are listed below, with the default value being *3*:
 * * 1: for Stochastic Dual Coordinate Descent (SDCS)
 * * 2: for Sketched SDCS